SuperDARN/rst/docs/dev/pull_request.md

 # Pull Requests

 Pull Requests in GitHub provide an interface for others to review and test your code.
-Testing pull releases is a good way to start contributing to the RST.
+Testing pull requests is a good way to start contributing to the RST.

 ## Code Check List

 Before submitting a PR, please check the following:

-- copyright and disclaimer, or modification line is added
+- copyright and disclaimer, or modification line is added (see [RST copyright & license](developers_guide/copyright_license.md))
 - the code compiles and runs with no additional warnings
 - the new code has been tested on your own machine
 - user documentation has been included/updated